 The Microsurgery Lab is located in the Goodyear Research Laboratory at UC’s Medical Science Building.
 A trained microsurgical technician staffs the lab so Fellows can practice microsurgical techniques.

 Hand Surgery Specialists performs approximately 25,000 outpatient visits and 5,000 surgical procedures yearly.
 The case distribution reflects spectrum of hand surgery.

 Salary & Benefits

-The salary is competitive with regional fellowships and in 2017-2018 is approximately $60,000/year.
+The salary is competitive with regional fellowships.
 Salary, healthcare coverage and malpractice coverage are covered through the University of Cincinnati Medical Center.
 There are also two weeks of vacation per year.